 For appraisal calculations, most professionals use gross salary figures as they provide a clearer picture of the actual increment without the variables of changing tax brackets or deduction amounts.

 While manual calculations are important to understand, an online appraisal percentage calculator offers several advantages that make the process more efficient and reliable.
+A modern salary hike calculator can help employees quickly determine their appraisal percentage and better understand the impact of a salary increase.

 Suppose your current monthly salary is $5,000, and you receive a 10% appraisal.
 Here’s how to calculate your new salary:

-To verify: ((5,500 – 5,000) / 5,000) × 100 = 10%
+((5,500 – 5,000) / 5,000) × 100 = 10%

 Let’s say your salary increased from $4,500 to $5,100.
-What’s your appraisal percentage?
+What is your salary increment percentage?

 Using the salary increment percentage formula: